onqtam/headjack/src/incentives_algorithms.md

 knowledge graphs bring context

 today's media is an attention hijacker - one that shows us what is salient to us, but not necessarily what's true

+misaligned incentives and the separation of IDMs from apps

 Social media is not about pictures of what we ate - its a global coordination substrate